AP source: Blue Jays, Berrios reach deal for 7 years, $131M

 TORONTO (AP) — The Toronto Blue Jays have reached an agreement with pitcher Jose Berríos on a seven-year, $131 million deal, pending a physical, a person familiar with the matter told The Associated Press on Tuesday.

 The Blue Jays acquired the 27-year-old right-hander at the July trade deadline from the Minnesota Twins.
-The two-time All-Star was due to become a free agent after the 2022 season.
+The two-time All-Star was due to become an unrestricted free agent after the 2022 season.

 The person spoke to the AP on condition of anonymity because there was no official announcement from the Blue Jays about the deal and the person was not authorized to speak about it.